Safety standards for drivers

-Roads and Maritime Services manages driver licensing, including the Passenger Transport licence code for medical standards and vehicle registration for taxis and hire vehicles.
-For details visit the RMS website.
+Service NSW manages driver licensing, including the Passenger Transport licence code for medical standards and vehicle registration for taxis and hire vehicles.
+For details visit the Service NSW website.

 Anyone wanting to become a taxi or hire vehicle driver must be licensed and pass medical and criminal background checks to ensure they are providing the safest possible service to customers.

 - have held an unrestricted Australian driver licence (not a probationary licence) for at least 12 months in the preceding two years